opsis-oxford/swc-python/_episodes/09-plotting.md

 ~~~
 {: .language-python}

-*   By default, [`DataFrame.plot`](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.plot.html#pandas.DataFrame.plot) plots with the rows as the X axis.
+By default, [`DataFrame.plot`](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.plot.html#pandas.DataFrame.plot) plots with the rows as the X axis.

+## Varying plot type

+Back to using the matplotlib object oriented notation for fine control

-And we can vary the plot type...
+We can vary the plot type...

 ~~~
 maxima = data.groupby("Site name").max()